ethereum/web3.py/docs/web3.shh.rst

 The ``web3.shh`` object exposes methods to interact with the RPC APIs under the ``shh_`` namespace.

+Web3.py exposes select Whisper methods under the ``web3.geth`` and ``web3.parity`` namespaces to interact with the Whisper RPC API based on which endpoints are supported by each respective client.

 .. warning:: The Whisper protocol is in flux, with incompatible versions supported
     by different major clients.
-So it is not currently included by default in the web3 instance.

 Properties